-The package d1h is currently in experimental.
+The package d1h is currently in the experimental package repository.
 In order to install it, you should add the following line to your /etc/apt/sources.list:

+'''

-deb http://packages.devuan.org/devuan/ experimental main
+deb http://auto.mirror..devuan.org/devuan/ experimental main

+'''

 and perform an "apt-get update".
 Then, you install d1h as follows: